-No more than 3,000,000 shares of Common Stock may be issued in the aggregate under the 2004 Incentive Plan.
+Under the 2004 Incentive Plan, no more than 6,000,000 shares may be issued in the aggregate.
+On April 21, 2010, the Board of Directors approved an amendment to increase the shares authorized for issuance to 10,000,000, subject to the approval of the stockholders at the 2010 Annual Meeting.
 If awards are granted under the 2004 Incentive Plan and subsequently expire or are forfeited to the Company, the shares of Common Stock underlying those awards will be available for reissuance.
+The Amendment also limits the maximum award of stock options or stock appreciation rights that can be granted to any one individual in a calendar year to 2,000,000 shares.